jjvanzon/Circular-Language-Spec/archive/2008-07-13-xx-command-as-an-aspect-brainstorm-texts.md

 So the parameter points to another pointer.
 The target pointer determines the eventual object pointed at.
 The notation of a parameter as a pointer to a pointer, though, may become an implicit expression of just an object assignment.

 In earlier programming languages one use of by reference was used to be able to pass large objects to a procedure.
 Another use was to be able to let the procedure have multiple return values, because in other programming languages a procedure can really only have one return value.
-In Encircle, multiple return values is accomplished by having multiple __Object Out__ parameters.
+In Circular, multiple return values is accomplished by having multiple __Object Out__ parameters.
 So you do not need __Reference Out__ parameters for that anymore.

 ##### Value In